A CENTURY OLD HERITAGE

 2015

-100 years since Claude Lyons started the company, Vertex is re-incorporated by his great-grandson, Don Cochrane, marking the return of this historic company and the start of a new era of watches.
+One hundred years since Claude Lyons founded the company, Vertex is revived and re-incorporated by his great grandson, Don Cochrane, marking a new era in watchmaking.

 2016